Timmy Mayer: Career

 Mayer's older brother Teddy was one of the founders of the McLaren team, with Bruce McLaren.
 Both brothers travelled from the United States to Europe in the early 1960s with future Grand Prix winner Peter Revson.
-The McLaren team's first championship series entries were for the 1964 Tasman Series, running Timmy Mayer and team-leader McLaren in custom-built Cooper T70 cars.
+The McLaren team's first championship series entries were for the 1964 Tasman Series, running Mayer and team-leader McLaren in custom-built Cooper T70 cars.
 However, Mayer was killed in practice for the final race of the series, at Longford, Tasmania, when he lost control at over 100 mph and spun and hit a tree next to the course.
 His car disintegrated, and wreckage narrowly missed young children who were spectators.
 Mayer died instantly from the impact.
 There was a memorial stone placed on the side of the road where Mayer had died, but it was moved, and is now to be seen, with his helmet, at the Country Club Hotel in Longford.

-In his eulogy of team mate and friend Tim Mayer, Bruce McLaren wrote:
+In his eulogy of team mate and friend Mayer, Bruce McLaren wrote in his 1964 book From the Cockpit:

 "The news that he had died instantly was a terrible shock to all of us, but who is to say that he had not seen more, done more and learned more in his few years than many people do in a lifetime?
 To do something well is so worthwhile that to die trying to do it better cannot be foolhardy.
 It would be a waste of life to do nothing with one's ability, for I feel that life is measured in achievement, not in years alone."